rweickelt/qst/doc/language.rst

 ..  cpp:var:: var profile

-    Reference to the global profile object if a :ref:`profile
-    <usage_profiles>` is set from command line.
+    Reference to the global profile object if a :ref:`profile <usage_profiles>` is set from command line.

 ..  cpp:var:: Project project

     Reference to the global project object.
+When running a document with a :cpp:class:`Testcase` component, an empty project item is created.

 ..  cpp:var:: Testcase test

     Reference to the owner test case.
-This property is only available in stand-alone component definitions such as shown in the :ref:`MakeProbe` example.
-It is not available in :cpp:class:`Project` components.
+This property is available in :cpp:class:`Testcase` components and in other stand-alone component definitions such as shown in the :ref:`MakeProbe` example.
+It is not available in documents containing a :cpp:class:`Project` component.

 QML data types